-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+Importance is placed on British Values.
+The DFE expectations are, “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 Sports leaders are also elected and work together to promote sporting values throughout the school.
-In addition all pupils complete questionnaires on their lessons, the environment and anything they would like to change this is then reviewed by class teachers and the senior leadership team.
+In addition all pupils complete questionnaires on their lessons, the environment and anything they would like to change- this is then reviewed by class teachers and the senior leadership team.
 All children have the opportunity to talk to senior staff on a regular basis and use these occasions to share their views.
 The headteacher also has an open door policy where any individual, both children and staff can come and share their views.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online Safety and PSHE lessons.

 Examining inspirational people during lessons and assemblies help to reinforce the children’s understanding of civil rights and freedom of choice.
-Whether it is through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, we encourage pupils to make their own choices.
+Whether it is through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities; we encourage pupils to make their own choices.
 For example, pupils are given the choice for the whole school Friday afternoon activities, enabling children from difference classes to work with each other and on activities that interest them.

 Links with SMSC (spiritual, moral, social and cultural development) using the SIAMS Framework